PROCEDURES FOR POLICY: 2-05

 1. Each instructor and staff member assigned to a high-risk instructional program must be familiar with emergency equipment that resides in the program’s classroom and laboratory spaces, including fire extinguishers and automated external defibrillators (AED’s).

-2. Each instructor and staff member assigned to a high-risk instructional program must review Reynolds Policy No. 4-37, Fire Prevention as well as the college’s Fire Prevention Plan.
+2. Each instructor and staff member assigned to a high-risk instructional program must review Reynolds Policy 4-37, Fire Prevention, as well as the college’s Fire Prevention Plan.

-3. Program heads in high-risk credit instructional programs must review the location and operation of relevant emergency equipment with all instructor and staff assigned to high-risk instructional programs at least once each semester.
+3. Department chairs in high-risk credit instructional programs must review the location and operation of relevant emergency equipment with all instructor and staff assigned to high-risk instructional programs at least once each semester.

 6. Safety procedures and emergency training

-1. The school dean and their staff, program heads, and instructor in credit courses will ensure that all students enrolled in any high-risk instructional program or course review safety procedures and how to use relevant emergency equipment pertinent to the learning environment.
+1. The school dean and their staff, department chairs, and instructor in credit courses will ensure that all students enrolled in any high-risk instructional program or course review safety procedures and how to use relevant emergency equipment pertinent to the learning environment.
 Students will acknowledge verification of understanding by signing the assumption of risk form.

 7. OSHA standards and signage